Edit Blog Post

 We managed to grab some downtime in a leather shop overlooking the Chaouwara Tanneries, but it was downtime at a cost.
 On entering this over-stocked shop we were given a twig of fresh mint, and it soon became apparent it was to veil the pungent smell arising from the tanneries below.
 The mint didn’t leave my nose!
 I used to jog past the Blundstone tannery every morning when I lived in South Hobart, but I’d never experienced the causticness of leather production at such close quarters.

-calmed considerably when we left the congested souqs and wandered into the tranquil atmosphere of Medersa el-Attarine, an ancient Islamic school with breathtaking architecture.
+calmed considerably when we left the congested souqs and wandered into the tranquil atmosphere of Medersa el-Attarine, an ancient Quranic school with breathtaking architecture.
 We also walked past the Kairaouine Mosque and University, one of the oldest universities in the world, but we were unable to enter, as it is not accessible to non-Muslims.
 I don’t remember much about the university, but it struck a chord to be on the outer of such an old institution.

 It was time for lunch.
 We’d been exploring the medina for at least two hours, and my appetite had been increasing all the while (despite the decapitated camel heads and pungent tanneries).
 Le Patio Bleu, our lunch destination, was in a quieter part of the old city, which was a bonus.
 We settled at a table on the ground floor of this impressive old restaurant and grazed on a selection of cooked salads and khobz